 Further information on how to participate to this nationally significant process can be found here.

 In March 2011, the Natural History Museum in London announced they would make the largest return of around 138 remains of Torres Strait Islander ancestors to their communities of origin.

 In May 2011, three remains were returned to Australia and in November, a further 19 remains were returned to Australia.

 In relation to overseas collections, the Australian Government seeks the unconditional return of Aboriginal and Torres Strait Islander ancestral remains.
 The Australian Government sees repatriation as a decision to be made voluntarily by overseas governments and institutions in collaboration with the relevant Aboriginal and Torres Strait Islander communities.

 It is understood that there are currently Aboriginal and Torres Strait Islander remains held in numerous overseas collections, most being held in the United Kingdom (UK), Germany, France, Poland, Czech Republic and the United States of America.
-The Office for the Arts (OFTA) has established relationships with these countries and is developing relationships with a number of other European countries in order to progress the repatriation of Indigenous ancestral remains.
+The Ministry for the Arts has established relationships with these countries and is developing relationships with a number of other European countries in order to progress the repatriation of Indigenous ancestral remains.

 Within Australia, the Indigenous Repatriation Program aims to return Aboriginal and Torres Strait Islander ancestral remains and secret sacred objects held in major Australian museums to their communities of origin.
 The Australian Government, state and Northern Territory governments and the museums sector work collaboratively on repatriation issues that relate to Australian collections of remains and objects.

 The eight museums eligible to receive funding to undertake domestic repatriation activities are: